 For those wanting to get a taste of England without having to hop across the pond, make a visit to World Cafe on International Drive.
-Minutes away from Universal Studios, start your day with the best breakfast in Orlando!
+As the best breakfast near Universal Studios, you’ll be able to start your day right!

 Before you even sit down at your table, your mouth will water from the smell of the coffee alone.
-Have a giant stack of pancakes, bangers and mash, or have a traditional english breakfast: back bacon, sausage, Heinz beans, and 2 fried eggs!
+Have a giant stack of pancakes, bangers and mash, or have a traditional English breakfast: back bacon, sausage, Heinz beans, and two fried eggs!

 World Cafe also serves lunch later in the morning.
-Bring your appetite, the burgers and paninis are huge!
+Bring your appetite since the burgers and paninis are huge!
 World Cafe is open from 8:30 AM – 2:00 PM daily.